MyCreativityOutlet/enviFormer/README.md

 There are two command line arguments to be aware of:
 - `--model-name` The options are envirule or EnviFormerModel.
 - `--device` For envirule only the default CPU is available.
-EnviFormerModel and use CUDA or CPU.
+EnviFormerModel can use CUDA or CPU.

 ### CoverageExperiments.py
 This script calculates the coverage of all the methods on each dataset.
 It does not require any command line arguments.